K'taka CM directs civic authorities to identify encroachment of SWD in Bengaluru | Science-Environment

 He further said he has asked the Palike chief commissioner to prepare an estimate of the damage to the infrastructure due to floods and submit it to the government.

-The Chief Minister also visited the Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR) at Jakkur which was badly affected due to heavy rain.
-The premier research centre whose founder president is Bharat Ratna awardee Prof C N R Rao, resembled a lake on Tuesday as well.
+The Chief Minister also visited the Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR) at Jakkur which was badly affected due to heavy rains.
+The premier research centre whose founder-president is Bharat Ratna awardee Prof C N R Rao, resembled a lake on Tuesday as well.

 According to sources in the JNCASR, the laboratory and the library were submerged in the JNCASR and a few costly equipment and samples of some viruses were damaged.